More Than a Day or Week: the World is Embracing Conflict Resolution

 For the last five years, Ombuds Day has been celebrated on the second Thursday of October.
 Ombuds Day helps to educate the public about the role of ombuds, promote the use of ombuds, and celebrate the impact that they make in their communities and organizations.

-Elizabeth Hill, Associate Director of the University of Colorado at Boulder Ombuds Office explains the word “ombudsman” comes from a Scandanavian term that translates to “representative” in the English language.
+Elizabeth Hill, Associate Director of the University of Colorado at Boulder Ombuds Office explains the word “ombudsman” comes from a Scandinavian term that translates to “representative” in the English language.
 An ombudsman or “ombuds” as they’re commonly called, is a neutral third-party that operates within an organization and seeks to manage conflict.
 Howard Gadline explains the difference between ombudsing and mediation.
 One of the key distinctions is that an ombuds may employ tools and skills used in mediation, but they may also be more directive.
 An ombuds may coach an individual, make suggestions or connect a party to the resources they need to resolve the dispute.

 There are several types of ombudsman, such as:

-• Legislative ombuds, such as the Arizona Ombudsman-Citizens’ Aide, for example, are designed to to make government more responsive and transparent to citizens by handling citizens’ complaints against government agencies.
-Legislative ombuds usually have authority to offer a variety of options, including coaching an individual about options available to resolve the dispute, contacting an agency in question, mediating between citizen and agency or elevating a complaint to an investigation, when needed.
+• Legislative ombuds, such as the Arizona Ombudsman-Citizens’ Aide, for example, are designed to make government more responsive and transparent to citizens by handling citizens’ complaints against government agencies.
+Legislative ombuds usually have authority to offer a variety of options, including coaching an individual about options available to resolve the dispute, contacting an agency in question, mediating between citizen and agency, or elevating a complaint to an investigation, when needed.

-• Organizational ombuds, according to Hill, is defined as “a designated neutral who is appointed or employed by an organization to facilitate the informal resolution of concerns of faculty, staff, students and, sometimes, external clients of the organization.”
+• Organizational ombuds, according to Hill, is defined as “a designated neutral who is appointed or employed by an organization to facilitate the informal resolution of concerns of faculty, staff, students, and, sometimes, external clients of the organization.”
 Organizational ombuds exist in the public and private sectors.

 • Media ombuds, such as the “Public Editor” at National Public Radio, promote transparency and truthfulness by investigating complaints about news that has been reported.